-Beyond famed slave revolts such as that of Nat Turner were less well-known ones such as that of Denmark Vesey.
-The literate freedman corralled thousands of enslaved people in and around Charleston, South Carolina into plans for an ambitious insurrection that would kill all whites, burn the city and free those in bondage.
+Beyond famed slave revolts such as that of Nat Turner were less well-known ones such as those of the successful Creole slave ship rebellion and Denmark Vesey's planned insurrection.
+The literate freedman corralled thousands of enslaved people in and around Charleston, South Carolina into plans for an ambitious rebellion that would kill all white people, burn the city and free those in bondage.
 After an informant tipped off authorities, the plot was squelched at the last minute; scores were convicted, and more than 30 organizers executed.

 The idea of “chosen” bondage also ignores those thousands of slaves who opted for a terrifyingly risky escape north via the sprawling, sophisticated network called the Underground Railroad.
 Those unlucky enough to be caught and returned knew what awaited them: Most runaways became horrific cautionary tales for their fellow slaves, with dramatic public shows of torture, dismemberment, burning and murder.

 Weren’t Some Slaves Happy to Be Taken Care Of?

 Such misconceptions about slavery don’t come out of the blue.
-American culture has long been deeply threaded with images of black inferiority and even nostalgia for the social control that slavery provided.
+American culture has long been deeply threaded with images of Black inferiority and even nostalgia for the social control that slavery provided.
 On the eve of the Civil War, white supremacists such as Confederate Vice President Alexander Stephens stressed that slavery would be the cornerstone of their new government, which would be based “upon the great truth that the negro is not equal to the white man; that slavery subordination to the superior race is his natural and normal condition.”
-It was an attitude that would be continually reinforced—in textbooks that have glossed over the nation’s systemic violence and racism and in countless damaging cultural expressions of blacks in entertainment, advertising and more.
+It was an attitude that would be continually reinforced—in textbooks that have glossed over the nation’s systemic violence and racism and in countless damaging cultural expressions of Black people in entertainment, advertising and more.

-In the period immediately before and just following the Civil War, benign images in paintings and illustrations presented the old plantation as a kind of orderly agrarian paradise where happy, childlike slaves were cared for by their beneficent masters.
-Pop-culture stereotypes such as the mammy, the coon, the Sambo and the Tom emerged and persisted well into the 20th century, permeating everything from advertising—think Aunt Jemima and Uncle Ben—to movies to home décor items like pitchers, salt-and-pepper shakers and lawn ornaments.
+In the period immediately before and just following the Civil War, benign images in paintings and illustrations presented the old plantation as a kind of orderly agrarian paradise where happy, childlike enslaved people were cared for by their beneficent masters.
+Pop culture stereotypes such as the mammy, the coon, the Sambo and the Tom emerged and persisted well into the 20th century, permeating everything from advertising—think Aunt Jemima and Uncle Ben—to movies to home décor items like pitchers, salt-and-pepper shakers and lawn ornaments.

 Once Slavery Ended, Why Couldn’t They Just Pull Themselves Up?

-Although convict leasing was abolished, it helped to lay the foundations for wave after wave of laws and public policy that encouraged the jailing of African-Americans at astronomical rates.
-As Michelle Alexander writes in her book The New Jim Crow: Mass Incarceration in the Name of Colorblindness, “The criminal-justice system was strategically employed to force African-Americans back into a system of extreme repression and control, a tactic that would continue to prove successful for generations to come.”
+Although convict leasing was abolished, it helped to lay the foundations for wave after wave of laws and public policy that encouraged the jailing of African Americans at astronomical rates.
+As Michelle Alexander writes in her book The New Jim Crow: Mass Incarceration in the Name of Colorblindness, “The criminal justice system was strategically employed to force African Americans back into a system of extreme repression and control, a tactic that would continue to prove successful for generations to come.”

-Beyond the original promise made by General William Tecumseh Sherman just after the Civil War to provide newly freed blacks with “40 acres and a mule”—a promise quickly recanted—nothing has been done to address the massive injustice perpetrated in the name of the “peculiar institution.”
-In 2016, a study by a United Nations-affiliated group reporting to the U.N.’s high commissioner on human rights made nonbinding recommendations that the history and continuing fallout of slavery justifies a U.S. commitment to reparations.
+Beyond the original promise made by General William Tecumseh Sherman just after the Civil War to provide newly freed Black people with “40 acres and a mule”—a promise quickly recanted—nothing has been done to address the massive injustice perpetrated in the name of the slavery.
+In 2016, a study by a United Nations-affiliated group reporting to the U.N.’s high commissioner on human rights made non-binding recommendations that the history and continuing fallout of slavery justifies a U.S. commitment to reparations.

 “Despite substantial changes since the end of the enforcement of Jim Crow and the fight for civil rights,” the committee said in a statement, “ideology ensuring the domination of one group over another continues to negatively impact the civil, political, economic, social and cultural rights of African Americans today.”

 Slavery was not a choice, but opting to ignore its legacy is.
-It is a choice that will continue to inflame passions as long as we attempt reconciliation with confronting and redressing the awful truth.
+It is a choice that will continue to inflame passions as long as we attempt reconciliation without confronting and redressing the awful truth.